 Trading of course continued on both sides of the Tyne and intimidation was one means by which Newcastle dealt with the problem.
 In 1267 a mob of Newcastle merchants attacked the inhabitants over at North Shields and seized one of their ships.

 That year the King’s Justiciar Itinerant came out in favour of Newcastle.
-The holding of fairs, markets or selling of meat and drink was banned at both Shields.
+The holding of fairs, markets or selling of meat and drink was banned at both North and South Shields.
 In 1303 King Edward III also supported Newcastle banning the loading and unloading of ships by the Priors of Durham at South Shields.
-It would not end there and the battle against Newcastle’s supremacy on the Tyne continued well into the 1500s and beyond.
+However, it would not end there and the battle against Newcastle’s supremacy on the Tyne continued well into the 1500s and beyond.

-For centuries the whole tidal stretch of the Tyne was regarded as the port of Newcastle and it was not until 1848 that North and South Shields came to be officially recognised as separate ports.
+For centuries the whole tidal stretch of the Tyne was regarded as the port of Newcastle and it was not until 1848 that North and South Shields came to be officially recognised as ports that were separate from Newcastle.
 Customs houses were established at both places but the customs house at South Shields was subordinate to that at North Shields though its jurisdiction extended south to Souter Point which formed the border with that of Sunderland.

 The Old New Town